 Antoine Dagher – June 4th, 2020

-Exactly two months before the explosion, the former head of ethics and fraud risk management at Byblos Bank, Antoine Dagher, was found dead in his building’s parking lot with a fractured skull after being reportedly hit in the head with a sharp object.
+Exactly two months before the explosion of Beirut Port, the former head of ethics and fraud risk management at Byblos Bank, Antoine Dagher, was found dead in his building’s parking lot with a fractured skull after being reportedly hit in the head with a sharp object.

 It is not clear whether or not Dagher’s death was linked to the blast, however, the cause of death/method of murder is reportedly similar to Abou Rjeily’s.